 In The Spirit Of The New Las Vegas

 Over the past six years, Downtown Las Vegas has undergone a major transformation thanks to the revitalization of East Fremont as a cultural hub.
 During this movement, Life is Beautiful was born.
 Debuting in 2013, the three-day event broke into the festival scene.
 The hottest acts, artists, influencers and culinary talent flowed into the streets of DTLV and what started as an event, became something more: a symbol of unity, optimism and creativity.
-A refreshing reprieve from our complicated world, now more than 137,000 individuals converge across 18 blocks to be part of this beautiful social takeover.
+A refreshing reprieve from our complicated world, now more than 175,000 attendees are part of this beautiful social takeover.

 See the Past Lineups